 \subsubsection{1-shifted symplectic stacks}

-In this section, we show that the morphism $p_s$ is a symplectomorphism. \begin{defn}Let $X$ be a smooth stack, $TX$ its tangent complex \begin{enumerate} \item A \textit{weak 1-shifted symplectic structure} is an 1-shifted non-degenerate $2$-form $\omega_X$, i.e. a non-degenerate $\calO_X-$bilinear antisymmetric pairing
+In this section, we show that the morphism $p_s$ is a symplectomorphism. \begin{defn}Let $X$ be a smooth analytic stack, $TX$ its tangent complex. \begin{enumerate} \item A \textit{weak 1-shifted symplectic structure} is a 1-shifted non-degenerate $2$-form $\omega_X$, i.e. a non-degenerate $\calO_X-$bilinear antisymmetric pairing

 \item A \textit{symplectomorphism} $f : (X, \omega_X) \rightarrow (Y, \omega_Y)$ between smooth stacks with weak 1-shifted symplectic structure is a morphism of stacks $f: X \rightarrow Y$ together with an isomorphism $f^*\omega_Y \simeq \omega_X$. \end{enumerate} \end{defn}